-We have historically marketed our Monster Energy[®], Hansen's[®] and Blue Energy[®] energy drink products as dietary supplements in accordance with the statutory definition of "dietary supplement" set forth in the Federal Food, Drug, and Cosmetic Act (the "FFDC Act").
-However, as permitted under the FFDC Act and the U.S. Food and Drug Administration (the "FDA") regulations, we determined to transition the labeling and marketing of these energy drink products from dietary supplements to conventional foods.
-In the first quarter of 2013, we began transitioning the labeling of such products.
-Products marketed under the Worx Energy[®] brand, which are sold in 2-ounce bottles, will continue to be labeled as dietary supplements.
-The costs of the labeling changes have not been significant and we do not expect the remaining costs, if any, to be significant.
+We historically marketed our Monster Energy[®], Hansen's[®] and Blue Energy[®] energy drink products as dietary supplements in accordance with the statutory definition of "dietary supplement" set forth in the Federal Food, Drug, and Cosmetic Act (the "FFDC Act").
+However, as permitted under the FFDC Act and the U.S. Food and Drug Administration (the "FDA") regulations, we transitioned the labeling and marketing of these energy drink products from dietary supplements to conventional foods beginning in the first quarter of 2013.